LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 cuda/hip/sycl_atomic          any           Atomic operation performed in a
                               CUDA/HIP/SYCL CUDA/HIP/SYCL kernel.
                               policy

-cuda/hip/sycl_atomic_explicit any           Atomic operation performed in a
+cuda/hip_atomic_explicit      any CUDA/HIP  Atomic operation performed in a CUDA/HIP
-                              CUDA/HIP/SYCL CUDA/HIP/SYCL kernel that may also be policy        used in a host execution context.
-The atomic policy takes a host atomic
+                              policy        kernel that may also be used in a host execution context.
+The atomic policy
+                                            takes a host atomic policy template
-                                            policy template argument.
-See additional
+                                            argument.
+See additional explanation
-                                            explanation and example below. builtin_atomic                seq_exec,     Compiler *builtin* atomic operation.
+                                            and example below.
+builtin_atomic                seq_exec,     Compiler *builtin* atomic operation.
                               loop_exec,
                               any OpenMP